'(Re-)shaping boundaries in crisis and crisis response'

 Humanitarian Studies Conference 2018

-The 5th bi-annual conference of the International Humanitarian Studies Association will take place at ISS in The Hague, The Netherlands from 27 to 29 August 2018.
+The 5th bi-annual conference of the International Humanitarian Studies Association will take place at the International Institute of Social Studies in The Hague, The Netherlands from 27 to 29 August 2018.

 About the conference